-Less than half say next vehicle is an EV: AP-NORC/EPIC poll
+4 in 10 say next vehicle may be electric: AP-NORC/EPIC poll

 WASHINGTON (AP) — Many Americans aren’t yet sold on going electric for their next cars, a new poll shows, with high prices and too few charging stations the main deterrents.
 About 4 in 10 U.S. adults are at least somewhat likely to switch, but the history-making shift from the country’s century-plus love affair with gas-driven vehicles still has a ways to travel.